stoffee/csp-k8s-hcp/README.md

 ## Corporate IdP and Vault

-Due to the principle of "segregation of duties", large organizations have a separate team manage the corporate IdP (Identity Provider) system to authenticate users to access the corporate network and applications.
-Such systems provide MFA (MultiFactor Authentication) mechanisms to make users prove control of their data.
+Due to the principle of "segregation of duties", large organizations have a separate team manage the corporate <strong>IdP</strong> (Identity Provider) system (such as <strong>Okta</strong>) to authenticate users to access the corporate network and applications.
+Such systems provide MFA (MultiFactor Authentication) mechanisms to make users prove their identity.

-A corporate Vault system is often used to store and manage the credentials for the IdP system.
+A central <strong>corporate Vault</strong> system is often used to store and manage the credentials for the IdP system.
 This is a common pattern for eliminating static long-term credentials that can be stolen.

    When the person initiating runs authenticates with Okta, their script would be able to establish cloud credentials needed to authenticate runs.